jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 We are on a mission to truly understand politics, economics, and the ideologies we follow.
 To place those topics alongside physics, astronomy, and the other sciences where accurate predictions are boring we've emulated the lessons life has had to learn over the years as it ventured over this ever changing planet.
 We learned the laws of physics, chemistry, and geology so we understand how they mold Earth and create the rules of the gameboard all lifeforms must play on to survive.

 Life is a faceless thing.
 It only wants to grow and stay alive.
-Lifeforms are short-term applications of life on a time trial.
-The environment in which they live is always changing, thus life needs to update the players often.
-Thus, lifeforms are meant to turnover to better fit the available resources.
-Importantly, players do not play against each other.
+Lifeforms are short-term applications of life.
+Since species cannot change their form they are masked in a sense, because although they have life's burning desire to survive, they cannot change their form or instincts.
+And alas, since the environment in which they live is always changing, life needs review its masked players often.
+Lifeforms have a limited shelf-life as life needs to find players that better fit the available resources.

+Importantly, even though species have a burning desire to survive, they do not play against each other.
 In the grand scheme, every lifeform depends on another for survival.
-Life is really playing against entropy.
-The law of physics that sucks the heat and energy away from all things.
-Lifeforms must collect enough energy to stay ahead of entropy's wrath.
+Life, and therefore lifeforms, are really playing against entropy.
+The law of physics that sucks the heat and energy away from all things, living and dead.
+Lifeforms must collect enough energy to stay ahead of entropy's wrath or life, via evoluion, finds another species to play the game.

 Lifeforms work together inside ecosystems.
 The place where individuals can master a sliver of resource collection to contribute to the war against entropy.
-The balancing act of ecosystems keeps lifeforms evolving....
+The balancing act of ecosystems keeps lifeforms playing to win, as any slackers will face near immediate competition.
+If a individual tree refuses to keep growing, others will and capture the sunlight for themselves.
+If all the individuals that make up the trees species cannot win enough available water and sunlight, the species is replaced with someone else.

 The laws of evolution state life will venture out into the unknown, and the fittest will survive.
 Slowly this means lifeforms adapt from masses into specialized niches, as did Darwin's Finches on the Galapagos islands.
-Growth and adaptation is a recurring theme in the story of life.
-And we're on a way to understanding what politics and economics truly is.
-Inside this laws of evolution is our subject matter.
+Widespread expansion of a species will inevitably lead to adaptation of that species into new lifeforms.
+Lifeform expansion and adaptation is a recurring theme in the story of evolution.

 Key to this understanding is that evolution is deaf, dumb, and mute.
 While life is open to creating any kind of lifeform, evolution only wants the winners.
-Thus, evolution does not understand any language, see any lifeform, or listen to any stories.
-Evolution cannot select the players on the gameboard according to anything other than adaptations.
+There's no way of briding evolution.
+Evolution does not understand any language, see any lifeform, or listen to any stories.
+Evolution cannot select the players on the gameboard according to anything other its adaptations effectiveness to harness resources.
 Cold climates need insulation.
 Hot ones need cooling.
 The lifeforms that harvest and use resources the most efficiently inside a ecosystem get a spot on the team, and once they have their mask on, will do anything they can do to survive.

-We're almost ready to discuss them.
-First we must chart the history of life's evolution.
+With all this knowledge of the natural laws of physics, chemistry, geology, biology, and evolition, we are not ready to chart the history of life's evolution.

 ## Chapter 4 - The History of Life's Evolution

 ### Introduction

-To truly understand our place in the story of life, we've been on a journey.
+To understand our place in the story of life, we've been on a journey.
 The first step was recognizing that the fundamental laws of nature govern the living world's existence.
 The physical, chemical, and geological processes that have shaped the evolution of life on Earth - from the formation of the planet itself to the cycling of elements and the flow of energy - create the very "gameboard" upon which all organisms, including humans, play on.

 Then we learned about entropy, the sort of nemesis of life.
-Entropy is the force of nature that drains heat and energy away, forcing life to continually harvest sunlight or calories to stay alive.
-With this opposition as a constant threat, life employs evolution, whose laws such as speciation, mate choice, and adaptive radiation help create new lifeforms capable of harvesting energy from every available niche on the gameboard.
-While each lifeform is self-interested staying alive, together locked inside ecosystems their mutual self-interest serves to keep life adapting, surviving, and thriving.
+Entropy is the force of nature that drains heat and energy away, forcing life to continually harvest heat, sunlight, and calories to stay alive.
+With entropy as a constant threat, life employs evolution, whose laws such as speciation, mate choice, and adaptive radiation help create new lifeforms capable of harvesting energy from every available niche on the gameboard.
+While each lifeform is very self-interested and wants to stay alive, together locked inside ecosystems their mutual self-interest serves to keep life adapting, surviving, and thriving.

 And its' been a long road with many ups and downs lifes never ending game of evolution.
-It's learning the full history of life's evolution we realize while Earth is a gameboard of trials and tribulations life must evolve to solve to stay alive, but since Earth has proven so perfect for life's evolution, the life turned the gameboard into a lifeboat.
+When learning the full history of life's evolution we realize while Earth is a gameboard of trials and tribulations.
+Happily, since Earth has proven so perfect for life's evolution, life turned the gameboard into a lifeboat.

 ### Geological Time Periods

-To know about life's history, knowing the history of the planet is like investigating a crime scene.
-We need to analyze every detail to truly understand the story of life.
-Like in physics, chemistry, and the other fields humanity filled its gaps of knowledge using the narration of its day.
-Unraveling these supposed truths with scientific facts started with knowing the age of the Earth.
+Since life has evolved in tandem with the planet, understanding the history of the Earth is crucial to comprehending the history of life itself.
+Unfortunately, the ability to travel through time remains elusive, leaving us to piece together the past like investigators at a crime scene - gathering clues and meticulously analyzing them to uncover the full narrative.

+Much like the fields of physics, chemistry, and others, humanity has long sought to fill the gaps in its knowledge about the Earth's origins through the prevailing narratives and theories of each era.
+Efforts to determine the age of the planet stretch back centuries, with diverse perspectives emerging across cultures and disciplines.
+And like before, the tools of the time limited the knowledge humans could gather.

+The classical Greek philosopher Aristotle, for instance, believed that time had no beginning or end, and thus considered the Earth to be infinitely old.
+In contrast, religious scholars in ancient India envisioned a cyclical universe of perpetual expansion and collapse, calculating the planet's age at a staggering 1.97 billion years.

+During the medieval period, Christian theologians turned to the Bible, proposing estimates ranging from 5,471 to 7,519 years, as documented by G. Brent Dalrymple in "The Age of the Earth."
+In the 17th and 18th centuries, a variety of scientists began to offer alternative figures, drawing upon clues such as the Earth's rate of cooling, the accumulation of sediment, and the chemical evolution of the oceans.

+These divergent perspectives highlight the challenge of reconstructing the planet's distant past without the ability to directly observe it.
+Yet, through meticulous investigation and the accumulation of evidence, humanity has steadily chipped away at this mystery, inching closer to a more comprehensive understanding of the Earth's origins and the evolution of life upon it.

-For centuries, the true age of our planet and the origins of life have captivated the scientific community.
+Once scientif tools arrived, the true age of our planet and the origins of life have captivated the scientific community.
 From the early speculations of Archbishop James Ussher, who proposed a mere few thousand years, to the groundbreaking work of geologists like James Hutton and Charles Lyell, who suggested millions of years, the quest to understand the Earth's antiquity has been a long and fascinating journey.

 It was not until the pioneering efforts of radiometric dating experts like Ernest Rutherford and Arthur Holmes in the late 19th and early 20th centuries that the Earth's age was firmly established at a staggering 4.54 billion years.
-This remarkable revelation has opened up a world of possibilities, allowing us to delve deeper into the intricate tapestry of our planet's history.
+This remarkable revelation has opened up a world of possibilities, allowing us to delve deeper into the chapters of our planet's history.

 The question of when and how life first emerged on Earth has been equally captivating.
 The earliest evidence of life dates back to the Archean eon, over 3.5 billion years ago, as discovered by scientists like William Schopf and Elso Barghoorn.
 These early lifeforms, likely simple, single-celled organisms akin to modern bacteria and archaea, thrived in the harsh conditions of the young Earth, setting the stage for the remarkable diversification and adaptation that would follow.

-As our understanding of the Earth's history has evolved, geologists have divided the planet's geological timeline into a series of eras, epochs, and ages, each with its own distinct characteristics and dominant lifeforms.
+As our understanding of the Earth's history has improved, geologists have divided the planet's geological timeline into a series of eras, epochs, and ages, each with its own distinct characteristics and therefore dominant lifeforms.
 The pioneering work of scientists like Georges Cuvier, William Smith, and James Hutton laid the foundations for this geological timescale, which was further refined by the efforts of researchers like Charles Lyell, Roderick Murchison, and Adam Sedgwick.

 Throughout these geological eras, life has undergone a remarkable process of diversification and adaptation, responding to the ever-changing conditions of the planet.
 From the earliest prokaryotes to the complex multicellular organisms of the Cambrian explosion, as documented by the work of paleontologists like Charles Darwin, Stephen Jay Gould, and Simon Conway Morris, the history of life on Earth is a testament to resilience, innovation, and the ceaseless interplay between living and non-living systems.

 The geological record also reveals a series of mass extinction events, periods of rapid and widespread species loss that have dramatically reshaped the course of life on Earth.
-These events, such as the Permian-Triassic and Cretaceous-Paleogene extinctions, are thought to have been triggered by a variety of factors, including asteroid impacts, as proposed by scientists like Walter Alvarez, and volcanic activity, as studied by researchers like Paul Renne and Gerta Keller.
+These events, such as the Permian-Triassic and Cretaceous-Paleogene extinctions, are thought to have been triggered by a variety of factors, including asteroid impacts, as proposed by scientists like Walter Alvarez, and intense volcanic activity suddenly, as studied by researchers like Paul Renne and Gerta Keller.

 Together, these discoveries by generations of scientists have transformed our understanding of the Earth's history and the evolution of life, revealing a dynamic and interconnected world that has been shaped by the interplay of geological, chemical, and biological forces over billions of years.
 As we continue to unravel the mysteries of our ancient Earth, we are reminded of the incredible resilience and adaptability of life, and the profound interconnectedness of our planet's systems.